Safe navigation operator: C#

 C# 6.0 and above have ?., the null-conditional member access operator (which is also called the Elvis operator by Microsoft and is not to be confused with the general usage of the term Elvis operator, whose equivalent in C# is ??, the null coalescing operator) and ?[], the null-conditional element access operator, which performs a null-safe call of an indexer get accessor.
 If the type of the result of the member access is a value type, the type of the result of a null-conditional access of that member is a nullable version of that value type.

 The following example retrieves the name of the author of the first article in an array of articles (provided that each article has an Author member and that each author has an Name member), and results in null if the array is null, if its first element is null, if the Author member of that article is null, or if the Name member of that author is null.
 Note that an IndexOutOfRangeException is still thrown if the array is non-null but empty (i.e. zero-length).

-var name = articles?[0]?.Author?.Name;
+string name = articles?[0]?.Author?.Name;